 In addition to increasing concentration and improving self-esteem, the novel task of learning movement provides the following:-

 - Develops strong bones and a healthy heart.

 The good thing is that you don’t need a fancy gymnasium or organized sports to keep your kids active.
 Bear crawls, swimming, skipping, fun and easy obstacle courses are a great way to go.
-Break it down according to their age and keep it as simple as possible.
+Remember to break it down according to their age and keep it as simple as possible.

-As parents, we cannot assume that children are motivated by the same things that motivate us.
-When they understand why they are doing what they are doing, their motivation and adherence to exercise improves.
+As parents, we sometimes assume that our children are motivated by the same things that motivate us.
+Make them understand why they are doing what they are doing.
+Their motivation and adherence to exercise will improve.
 If a child does not excel in the handful of sports they maybe exposed to, their participation in them will undoubtedly become negative as well.
 It is important to ask them how they feel about exercise or a sport that they participate in.
 Don’t force them into sports that you love.
 Ask them to make a their choice.

 One of the most positive things you can do as a parent is to engage in physical activity with your kids.
 It is important that they see you enjoy being active.
 For a child to have success with a behavior change strategy, at least one parent must participate as well.
 A research from the International Journal Of Obesity And Metabolic Disorders also suggests that having one obese parent increases the likelihood of childhood obesity threefold.
 A child is 75% more likely to be involved in a sport if one of their parents is involved in it.
 Be a good role model for your children.